PTKu/Tc.Prober.Examples/src/001/README.md

 #### Advantages

-* Direct use of well-evolved unit testing frameworks in plc code testing.
+-   Direct use of well-evolved unit testing frameworks in PLC code testing.

-* Runners can be in control of the cycle execution.
-It allows creating complex assertions in single cycles.
+-   Runners can be in control of the cycle execution.
+This allows for the creation of complex assertions in single cycles.

-* Ability to record the state of the plc structure for later reconstruction of hardware behavior.
+-   Ability to record the state of the PLC structure for a post reconstruction of hardware behaviour.

 #### Disadvantages

-* In scenarios when method is executed by runner and not plc task it must be taken into consideration the interaction between hard-real-time and non-real-time environment, in particular when interacting with I/O systems.
-This may lead to convoluted test design, nasty concurrency and race conditions.
+-   In scenarios where a method is executed by a runner, and not a PLC task, the interaction between hard real-time and non-real-time environments must be taken into consideration --- particularly when interacting with I/O systems --- as this may lead to a convoluted test design, nasty concurrency, and race conditions!

-* Whenever the fast execution or low jitter is required, this approach might is not suitable when execution is run exclusively by runners.
+-   Whenever fast execution or low jitter is required: this approach might not be suitable when the execution is run exclusively by the runners.

-* When the execution of test is provided solely by test runner the breakpoints in PLC program are not hit.
-Alternatively an asynchronous pattern can be used for testing when the runners only fire execution of the code within a PLC task and checks for completion, after which the assertion can be made.
+-   When the execution of a test is provided solely by a test runner;
+    the breakpoints in a PLC program are not hit.
+Alternatively, an asynchronous pattern can be used for testing, when the runners only fire the execution of the code within a PLC task and check for completion, after which the assertion can be made.

 ## TcUnit

 ### Brief description